spiroyster/shogl/README.md

 etc...

+> X11 uses compatibility profiles and so specific version macro not required.

 To aid in using extended gl functions which are not defined by default in gl.h either an extension library can be used (such as GLEW/GLFW), or alternatively shogl inbuilt macros can retrieve (context version valid ofcourse) the function by using the __GLFN(...)__ macro...

 e.g.